fyrkov/refcards/AWS/LoadBalancers.md

 Balancing to instances in different AZs evenly.\
 ALB - always enabled.
 No charges.\
 NLB - can be enabled.
 Charges apply.\
-CLB - disbled by default, no charges if enabled.
+CLB - disabled by default, no charges if enabled.

 #### TLS
 LBs use X.509 cert.\